DirectiveAthena/Documentation/Content/Programming/AthenaColor/Documentation/InitClass.md

    - One instance of the class is used under `AthenaColor.init`.
 Use this object to edit properties mentioned down below

 ---
-*property* InitClass.**roundUp**:
-^roundUp
-- A boolean setting, which when set to true, will always set functions which need to round floats to integers to round 0.5 values upwards.

----
 *property* InitClass.**esc**:
 ^esc
 - the specific escape code to be used, default set to `\x1b`